Blog

 Alcohol use

 Holidays often bring celebratory drinks.
 In the past, your aging parent may not have had a problem having a glass of wine or two during the course of an evening and then driving home.
 But now, with possible drug interactions or simply a lower food intake, alcohol can impair driving much more quickly than in the past.
 If away from home and having a drink or two, make sure your parent has a ride home.
-If you or an elder care provider cannot provide a ride (for example, it’s in the evening), services like Lyft or Uber might be a good way to get your parent from here to there.
+If you or an Elder Home Care provider cannot provide a ride (for example, it’s in the evening), services like Lyft or Uber might be a good way to get your parent from here to there.
 As the caregiver, you can order the driving service, pay for it, and have them pick up your parent right where they are without your parent having to worry about payment or tipping.
 Just make sure your parent has a face mask ready while that’s a requirement.

 Natural Physical Limitations